Famous Brand Failures and What We Can Learn from Them

 Learning from these mistakes can provide valuable insights for businesses of all sizes.
 Let’s take a look at some famous brand failures and what takeaways we can gain.

-A can of coca cola that is new
+A can of coke that is new

 New Coke